apapamarkou/pipewire-controller/README.md

 The script is designed to be run as a startup application.
 Once installed and configured to run at startup, it will provide a tray icon allowing you to adjust the samplerate and buffer size of PipeWire.

-For any issues or contributions, please visit the [GitHub repository](https://github.com/yourusername/pipewire_controller).

 ## License

 This script is licensed under the GNU License.
 See the [LICENSE](LICENSE) file for details.